openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

     .. image:: ../../shared/images/SFD_Mobile_DiscussionTopics.png
        :width: 200
-       :alt: The Topics view in course discussions on the mobile app.
+       :alt: The Topics view in course discussions in the mobile app.

     .. image:: ../../shared/images/SFD_Mobile_DiscussionPosts.png
        :width: 200
-       :alt: The Posts view in course discussions on the mobile app.
+       :alt: The Posts view in course discussions in the mobile app.

 When you view individual posts, you can add a comment or a response, or upvote a post.
 Posts by community TAs or course staff have a role indicator next to